-The Penny’s Hill vineyards belong to the Sustainable Australia Winegrowing and Entwine Australia sustainability programs which minimise environmental impacts and encourage best viticultural practices.
+Penny’s Hill are proud members of Sustainable Winegrowing Australia, a sustainability program which minimises environmental impacts and encourages best viticultural practices.

 Alexia Roberts is group winemaker for Penny’s Hill, The Black Chook & Thomas Goss brands, and a champion for the McLaren Vale wine region; in particular its Shiraz and Grenache varietals.

 A passionate and experienced winemaker, Alexia has been winemaking in McLaren Vale since 2004 and has undertaken vintages in both France and Italy.
 Responsible for the production of many acclaimed wines, Alexia is no stranger to medals, trophies, awards and accolades both domestic and international; The World’s Best Cabernet’ in 2016 for Penny’s Hill 2014 Edwards Road Cabernet the pinnacle of her accolades thus far!

 Supporting the vision of Tony Parkinson, Penny’s Hill proprietor, Alexia’s winemaking style is to craft elegant, fruit-driven, single vineyard estate-grown wines to best express the varying terroir of the three different sites: Penny’s Hill, Goss Corner and Malpas Road vineyards.

 At Penny's Hill, an unwavering commitment to growing outstanding fruit ensures the finest red wines possible from our three McLaren Vale estate vineyard sites.

 To ensure the same high quality for white wines under the Penny's Hill label, fruit is sourced from neighbouring cool-climate Adelaide Hills.